-Master Feeder Fund - Definition
+Master Feeder Fund - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Master-Feeder Fund?How Does a Master-Feeder Fund Work?Structure of a Master-Feeder FundAdvantages and Disadvantages of the Master-Feeder Fund Structure

 A master-feeder fund structure is commonly used in a hedge fund to pool assets and capitals from the United States and foreign countries into a central investment vehicle called the master fund.
 The master-feeder fund is simply called feeder, it is a method of structuring investment funds, whereby, separate investment vehicles are created for a group of investors.
 Asset managers using the master-feeder fund are able to effectively maximize the larger pool of assets comprised in the feeder.
 Typically, a master-feeder fund structure allows the accumulation of both taxable and tax-exempt funds raised by U.S investors and those raised by non-U.S investors.